GeophyAI/seistorch/examples/nn_embedded_fwi/model_representation/README.md

 ![shot gathers](figures/shotgather.png)

+## Example 1, case a: Coordinate-based model representation

+In this case, the input of the neural network is the spatial coordinates $(x,y)$, and the output is the velocity model $v$.
+A Siren network is used to represent the model parameters.
+The configure file and inversion script can be found in `configure.py` and `ifwi.py`.

 The neural network is randomly initialized, so the inversion is actuallly start from a random model.
 With 500 epochs, the inversion result is shown in the following figure:

 ![inversion result](figures/acoustic_epoch500.png)